claint76/inivation-docs/Others/Support_overview.md

 For real-time application, the easiest way to get started is with jAER, a java-based GUI for visualisation of data and rapid development of event-based algorithms and applications.
-Here is the <!--TO CHANGE--> [user guide](http://www.inilabs.com/support/jaer).
+Here is the [user guide](https://inivation.com/support/software/jaer/).

 ### cAER

 You can use cAER for lightweight streaming or logging of data, or as a platform for your bespoke development.
-Here is the <!--TO CHANGE-->[user guide](http://www.inilabs.com/support/caer).
+Here is the [user guide](https://inivation.com/support/software/caer/).

 ### MATLAB